andrew/ultimate-awesome/README.md

 - [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.
 - [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
 Stay up-to-date with cutting-edge research in this exciting field!.
 - [qt-guide](https://github.com/mikeroyal/qt-guide) - Qt Guide.
-- [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
-Simply search, copy/paste the commands and enjoy.
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-blockchain](https://github.com/hitripod/awesome-blockchain) - Curated list of blockchain, Awesome Awesomeness.